arachid/clockwize-and-leaderboard/README.md

 **Gateway:** We will use AWS ALB as a gateway solution.
 It offers us HTTPS support for secure communication and load balancing.

 **Game Server:** The game server hosts the game match.
 Every player playing the same match is connected to the same server.
 A table maintains a map between the match and the server's URI to route the users to the correct server.
 The game server can scale on demand, and we can add or remove the server from our table.
 We will need bi-directional communication to achieve real-time.
 The Game server will keep the game score in-memory for fast read/write.
-While keeping the score in memory, we write through the disk using the [write-ahead log](https://en.wikipedia.org/wiki/Write-ahead_logging) technique to throw a write event on the disk.
+While keeping the score in memory, we write through the disk using the [write-ahead log](https://en.wikipedia.org/wiki/Write-ahead_logging) technique to persist the events on the disk.
 That way, the persisted logs can be replayed, and we can obtain the score even if the game server crashes.
 Once the match finishes, the game server posts the score to the Leaderboard Microservice.
-We can only trust our internal Game Server to update the score since we can't blindly trust the score coming from the client side.
+We can only trust our internal Game Server to update the score since we can't blindly trust the data coming from the client side.

 We use NodeJS for game service since it supports web sockets and real-time solutions.
-In addition, Nodejs servers use an Even-Loop architecture that lets them handle thousands of requests and connections per minute.
+In addition, Nodejs servers use an Even-Loop architecture that lets us handle thousands of requests and connections simultaneously.

-**Leaderboard Microservice:** This microservice operates CRUD on the leaderboard scores.
-On each Score update, it publishes it to a Kafka Queue.
+**Leaderboard Microservice:** This microservice operates CRUD on the leaderboard and scores.
+Each Score update from our Game Server is published to a Kafka Queue.
 Using this asynchronous communication lets us write faster.
 The technologies used to write this microservice only matter a little for this service.
 Since Java has great frameworks for implementing microservices like Spring Cloud, we decided to go with this stack here.
+Since it's a stateless service, we can easily horizontally scale it using auto-scaling.

 **Score Queue:** This is used to collect the score.
 We are using Kafka because it's a popular and reliable solution for streaming messages.
-Using a queue, we can independently scale our producers (Leaderboard Service) and our consumers (Score Agregatore).
-Kafka offers scalability using its partition system and high availability with partition replications.
+Whit this queue, we can independently scale our producers (Leaderboard Microservice) and our consumers (Score Agregatore).
+Kafka offers scalability using its partition system and is highly available with partition replications.

-**Score Aggregator:** Subscribe to new scores, aggregate the result and pre-process the scores for the different time frames: weekly, monthly and all-time leaderboard.
-That way, the pre-processed result returns fast when the user's query leaderboards.
+**Score Aggregator:** Subscribe to new scores, aggregate the result and pre-process the scores for the different time frames: recent, weekly, monthly and all-time leaderboard.
+That way, the pre-processed result returns fast when the users query scores.
 Apache Spark is indeed well-suited for real-time stream processing, especially when used in combination with Apache Kafka.

 **LeaderBoard Redis Cluster:** Redis offers a great set of data management solutions.
-It's the most popular solution for in-memory caching and offers persistence and many other tools.
+It's the most popular solution for in-memory caching, offers persistence and many other tools.
 We will have a replication set for high availability that replicates the data from the primary nodes.
 If a primary node crashes, a replica can be elected to take its place and achieve high availability.
+To scale horizontally our cluster, we can use sharding.

-We will be using [Redis Sorted Set](https://redis.io/docs/latest/develop/data-types/sorted-sets/) to achieve fast retrieval for top K scores, specific user scores and fast score updates.
-Redis utilizes an in-memory HashMap and a skip list to achieve add, remove, or update scores in a speedy way (in a O(log n) when n is the number of elements)
+We will be using [Redis Sorted Set](https://redis.io/docs/latest/develop/data-types/sorted-sets/) to achieve fast retrieval for top K scores, specific scores and fast score updates.
+Redis utilizes an in-memory HashMap and a skip list to achieve add, remove, or update scores in a speedy way (in approximately a O(log n) where n is the number of scores entries)

 Let's do some **rough estimation** to see if our leaderboard can fit in memory.